 The Home Buying Cycle

 The term "business cycle" is used in economics to designate changes in the economy.
-It is used to describe the ups and downs in general business activity that recurs over time.
+It is used to describe the difficulties in general business activity that recurs over time.
 The home buying cycle applies.
-If one expects to find a simple, regular pattern of these ups and downs, he will be disappointed.
-Economists cannot predict with any great degree of accuracy just when an upturn or a downturn will occur, but a study of such cycles does show that business activity tends to follow some kind of wavelike pattern and is not merely an assortment of random moves.
+If one expects to find a simple, regular pattern of these difficulties, he will be disappointed.
+Economists cannot predict with any great degree of accuracy just when an upturn or a downturn will occur, but a study of such cycles does show that business activity tends to follow a pattern and is not merely an assortment of random moves.

 Phases of the Business Cycle